Félix Auger-Aliassime tosses the ball to serve.

 Photo : Kopatsch/Sato/Sidorjak

-With one year to go until the Games, it is a good time to look ahead and provide everything you need to know about tennis at Paris 2024.
+With the Olympics fast approaching, it is a good time to look ahead and provide everything you need to know about tennis at Paris 2024.

 How does Olympic Tennis work?